 The story follows Elsinore who becomes the daughter-in-law of Martinellis in the most unforeseen circumstances.
 Elsa lives a whole new life with Martinellis on the farmland.

 However, as the great depression hits the state, she is forced to leave her beloved farm to protect her family.
-Epic Story of survival, courage and sacrifice worth reading in your book club.
+Epic Story of survival, courage and sacrifice instanly became book clubs favourite novel to read.

 “The Four Winds seems eerily prescient in 2021 . . .
 Its message is galvanizing and hopeful: We are a nation of scrappy survivors.
 We’ve been in dire straits before; we will be again.
 Hold your people close.”―The New York Times